xpack/web-doxygen/website/docs/api/classes/sectionmanager.md

-<p>Add a new section given the data of an existing section.
-Returns a non-owning pointer to the newly added section.</p>
+Add a new section given the data of an existing section.
+Returns a non-owning pointer to the newly added section.

-<p>Definition at line 138 of file <a href="/web-doxygen/docs/api/files/src/section-h">section.h</a>.</p>
+Definition at line 138 of file <a href="/web-doxygen/docs/api/files/src/section-h">section.h</a>.

 <div class="doxyProgramListing">